digitalocean/container-blueprints/DOKS-wordpress/README.md

 wordpress.local-tls   True    wordpress.local-tls   24h
 ```

-Now, you can access the WordPress using the domain configured earlier.
+Now, you can access WordPress using the domain configured earlier.

-### Enable WordPress metrics
+### Enabling WordPress Monitoring Metrics

-In this section, you will learn how to enable the WordPress metrics for monitoring your cluster.
+In this section, you will learn how to enable metrics for monitoring your WordPress instance.

-First, open the YAML file `(values.yml)` created earlier and enable the metrics, like in the below example:
+First, open the `values.yml` created earlier in this tutorial, and set `metrics.enabled` field to `true`:

 ```yaml
 # Prometheus Exporter / Metrics configuration